-Puglia, or Apulia as it is called in English, is Italy’s boot heel, its southeastern most region.
+Puglia, or Apulia as it is called in English, is Italy’s boot heel, its southeastern-most region.
 Apulia produces one-tenth of the wine drunk in Europe and its olive oil is well regarded.
 Bari COP, in particular, is excellent.
-Puglia is also the breadbasket of Italy, and home to the wonderful Pugliese hearth bread, now gaining recognition in the rest of Italy, and throughout the world.
+Puglia is also the breadbasket of Italy, and home to the wonderful Pugliese bread, now gaining recognition in the rest of Italy, and throughout the world.
 Today you can find Pugliese in bakeries and supermarkets throughout Italy.

-The Pugliese is characterized by a moist dough which results in large holes in a well-structured crumb, and a well-developed, crunchy crust.
+Pugliese bread is characterized by a moist dough which results in large holes in a well-structured crumb, and a well-developed, crunchy crust.
 Heavier than a Ciabatta, and made with a higher gluten flour, the Pugliese is typically shaped as a Batard (oval) and slashed with a single cut running lengthwise.

 2 cups Biga

-2 1/4 cups bread flour or white whole wheat flour (or a combination of the two)
+2 ¼ cups bread flour or white whole wheat flour (or a combination of the two)

-1 1/2 teaspoon salt
+1 ½ teaspoon salt

-1 tsp salt
+1 tsp yeast

-1 1/4 cups water
+1 ¼ cups water

 Remove the Biga from the refrigerator 1 hour before you need it.

-Mix all the ingredients with a wooden spoon or in s stand mixer for 3 or 4 minutes.
+Mix all the ingredients with a wooden spoon or in a stand mixer for 3 or 4 minutes.
 The dough will be very sticky and should just pull away from the sides of the mixing bowl.
 The moister the dough, the better the final bread will be.